Jesianne Asagi Jesianne Asagi

 exhibited:

-KOBO Seattle, Seattle (group show)
+KOBO Seattle (group and solo)

-ArtInTime, fishcake gallery, Honolulu (group show)
+ArtInTime, fishcake gallery, Honolulu (group)

-studio e vatican window, Seattle (solo installation)
+studio e vatican window, Seattle (installation)

-Methodologie, Seattle (group show)
+Methodologie, Seattle (group)

-Curtis Steiner, Seattle (solo and two group shows)
+Curtis Steiner, Seattle (solo and two group)

-Art at Mark's Garage, Honolulu (group show)
+Art at Mark's Garage, Honolulu (group)

-University House, Seattle (group show)
+University House, Seattle (group)

-Stronghold, Pomona CA (solo installation)
+Stronghold, Pomona CA (installation)

 commissioned: